 On a fall evening in San Francisco, roughly 1,000 twentysomethings are mingling inside the Folsom Street Foundry, a former industrial warehouse that now houses an event and performance space.
 Gatherings like this are everyday occurrences in the Bay Area, but tonight the attraction isn’t an IPO party or a meetup for Stanford programmers.
 This is Outdoor SF, an event put on by a group of small Bay Area outdoor brands.
 For $15, attendees get a beer, locavore appetizers, and the chance to hang with the founders of new companies like Rumpl (maker of “high-performance blankets”), low-cost sunglasses upstart Sunski, and Hipcamp, which offers an Airbnb-like interface for campsite reservations.
-Later, a young explorer named Gregg Treinish, who founded the nonprofit Adventurers and Scientists for Conservation, will give a slide show about his trips to the Andes and Botswana.
+Later, a young explorer named Gregg Treinish, who founded the nonprofit Adventurers and Scientists, will give a slide show about his trips to the Andes and Botswana.

 A packed house of kids geeking out over gear—it’s the stuff of dreams for most outdoor brands, which to date have struggled mightily to connect with anyone under the age of 35, despite the fact that the outdoor lifestyle is experiencing a historic moment of trendiness.
 Adventure couture is hitting high-fashion runways, with labels such as Fendi and Louis Vuitton creating fleece goods that pay homage to classic Patagonia pieces.
 The lumbersexual look is ascendant in menswear.
 Last year, youth-minded retailer Urban Outfitters launched an activewear brand called Without Walls.
 All this, yet young consumers remain decidedly uninterested in traditional adventure brands.